 - I want it to be stable — no pesky bugs!
 Pokemon Go was plagued by issues, but hopefully with WB leading development the app will be as solid as an Azkaban prison.

-Other new Harry Potter video games
+Other new Harry Potter video games: A wishlist

 Wizards Unite is only half the story.
 It’s been six years since a significant Harry Potter video game was released (it was tied in with the Deathly Hallows movie), so we’re way overdue for new ones.
 And yes, despite the series being finished, we are due: WB and J.K.
 Rowling are creating four more Fantastic Beasts movies; theme parks are welcoming thousands of people every day; The Cursed Child is expanding to two more cities.
 Potter fever is high.